-Each application must include a certification to the Secretary that the arrangements to establish financial responsibility for the provision of Part C services among appropriate public agencies under §303.511 and the lead agency's contracts with EIS providers regarding financial responsibility for the
+Each application must include a certification to the Secretary that the arrangements to establish financial responsibility for the provision of Part C services among appropriate public agencies under §303.511 and the lead agency's contracts with EIS providers regarding financial responsibility for the provision of Part C services both meet the requirements in subpart F of this part (§§303.500 through 303.521) and are current as of the date of submission of the certification.

-Approved by Office of Management and Budget under control number 1820-0550). -
+Approved by Office of Management and Budget under control number 1820-0550.

 Authority: 20 U.S.C.
-1437(a)(2) -
+1437(a)(2)